 Christmas Cards Express the Joy of the Season

-You know the type, “After touring Monte Carlo and Southern France, we were able to sneak in a skiing trip to the Alps…My darling husband Dave was promoted yet again…And, after our son Jack turned down MIT and Stanford, he decided to pursue his doctorate in physics at Harvard.
-And, Skylar made the varsity tennis team as a 4th grader…”
+You know the type, “After touring Monte Carlo and Southern France, we were able to sneak on a skiing trip to the Alps…My darling husband Dave was promoted yet again…And, after our son Jack turned down MIT and Stanford, he decided to pursue his doctorate in physics at Harvard.
+And Skylar made the varsity tennis team as a 4th grader…”

-However, most everyone finds a way to grin and bear it when it comes to these brag letters.
-We write it off as folks that are incredibly proud of their families vs. people being incredible bores that are oblivious to modesty.
+However, almost everyone finds a way to grin and bear it when it comes to these brag letters.
+We write it off as folks who are incredibly proud of their families vs. people being incredible bores who are oblivious to modesty.

 So When Did the Christmas Card Giving Tradition Start?